-At its meeting held on July 14, 2015, the Audit Committee (i) made a recommendation to the Board of Directors regarding the remuneration payable to Ernst & Young for audit services rendered in Fiscal Year 2015 and (ii) recommended to the Board of Directors that Ernst & Young be engaged to serve as the auditor of Investcorp Bank for Fiscal Year 2016.
+Following the end of Fiscal Year 2016, at its meeting held on July 26, 2016, the Audit Committee (i) made a recommendation to the Board of Directors regarding the remuneration payable to Ernst & Young for audit services rendered in Fiscal Year 2016 and (ii) recommended to the Board of Directors that Ernst & Young be engaged to serve as the auditor of Investcorp Bank for Fiscal Year 2017.

-At a meeting of the Board of Directors also held on July 14, 2015, the Board of Directors approved the remuneration to be paid to Ernst & Young for audit services in Fiscal Year 2015 and it approved the engagement of Ernst & Young to serve as the auditor of Investcorp Bank for Fiscal Year 2016, subject to the approval of the shareholders at the 2015 OGM.
-Information regarding the remuneration paid to Ernst & Young for audit services in Fiscal Year 2015 is available to shareholders at the offices of Investcorp Bank.
+At a meeting of the Board of Directors also held on July 26, 2016, the Board of Directors approved the remuneration to be paid to Ernst & Young for audit services in Fiscal Year 2016 and it approved the engagement of Ernst & Young to serve as the auditor of Investcorp Bank for Fiscal Year 2017, subject to the approval of the shareholders at the 2016 OGM.

+Information regarding the remuneration paid to Ernst & Young for audit services in Fiscal Years 2015 and 2016 and the non-audit services performed by Ernst & Young is available to shareholders at the offices of Investcorp Bank.